 How to uninstall Windows 10 and revert back to Windows 7 or Windows 8.1

-Luckily moving back from Windows 10 to your previous version of Windows is relatively easy, and we show you how with our how to uninstall Windows 10 and revert back to Windows 7 or Windows 8.1 guide.
+Lucky for you, moving back from Windows 10 to your previous version of Windows is relatively effortless, and we show you how with our how to uninstall Windows 10 and revert back to Windows 7 or Windows 8.1 guide.